basman/VeRocket/README.md

 # Rocket controller simulation

 Use one of the controllers provided or write your own and test it visually with this simple rocket simulation.
-In this simple simulator the rocket can go only in one direction: up and down.
+In this simulation the rocket can go only in one direction: up and down.
 Air resistance is ignored.

 You can use this project to train your controller programming skills or to carry out a contest among different controller implementations whereas the softest landing and the most remaining fuel win.

+You may add your own missions and write new controller implementations capable of achieving the mission goals.
+See the file missions.json.

 ## How to implement your own controller: